 - Select Align columns by to Header name if you want line up column values by header name (e.g. the 'id' column in input 1 with the 'id' column in input 2) and Column number to align by the column number (e.g. the first column of input 1 with the first column of input 2).
-The headers will be matched case insensitive (e.g. 'id' to 'ID'), if no case sensitive match is possible. - The output depends on the vertical (Y-axis) position of the inputs.
+The headers will be matched in order: - o case and whitespace sensitive (e.g. 'ID' to 'ID'); then - o case insensitive and whitespace sensitive (e.g. 'Id' to 'ID'); then - o case sensitive and whitespace insensitive (e.g. 'ID' to ' ID '); then - o case and whitespace insensitive (e.g. 'Id' to ' ID ') - The stacking order depends on the vertical (Y-axis) position of the inputs.

 - Stack merges two datasets one on top of the other (vertically).
-To merge datasets side-by-side (horizontally) use Join. - If you align by Column number the header of the first input is used. - Warnings are shown in the Warnings tab for duplicated column names within an input dataset when Align columns by is set to Header name.
+To merge datasets side-by-side (horizontally) use Join. - If you align by Column number the header of the first input is used. - Messages are shown in the Warnings tab for duplicated column names within an input dataset when Align columns by is set to Header name.